 Hopes Norwich rapid coronavirus test will get government green light

-A rapid coronavirus test developed in Norwich, which can show if somebody has Covid-19 within 15 minutes, could be on the brink of a major boost after the government agreed to assess its effectiveness.
+A rapid coronavirus test developed in Norwich, which can show if somebody has Covid-19 within 15 minutes, has been boosted after the government agreed to assess its effectiveness.

 Some 400 to 500 batches of the test produced by Iceni Diagnostics, based at Norwich Research Park, are being taken to the government’s labs at Porton Down in Wiltshire for independent analysis.